 The following table shows all published Vodafone month-to-month postpaid plans on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.

 Overall, it’s a battle of flexibility versus value.
-Look at what your priorities are when it comes to your phone plan, whether you would want to stick with Vodafone over a long period of time, and just how much data you’re realistically going to need from a plan.
+Look at what your priorities are when it comes to your phone plan, whether you would want to stick with Vodafone over a long period of time, and just how much data you’re really going to need from a plan.

 Compare Mobile Phone Plans

 How do Vodafone SIM Only plans compare to other providers?

 Vodafone’s SIM-only compete particularly well among the competition.
 While there are plenty of smaller telcos now offering big data at reasonable price points, Vodafone still manages to pull off some of the most generous data inclusions at its price points.
 Lets have a look at how Vodafone’s month-to-month plans compare to other Aussie telcos.

 Vodafone Month-to-Month SIM Only Plans Compared